 That's not shallow.

-It's not shallow to understand that people are totally persuaded, very persuaded by things like personality and looks.
+It's not shallow to understand that people are totally persuaded, very persuaded, by things like personality and looks.

 So Trump, you know, I don't even have to name names.

-has some good looking people in office.
+Trump has some good-looking people in office.

 Am I right?